lubnc4261/Local-Web-Server/README.md

 # Local-Web-Server
-How to set up a local website
+How to set up a local website with a simple python script

+The Script will launch a html/5 File called "index.html"